 “Do you know where we can find the Bot Cafe?”
 She asked.
 Her voice sounded sweet and lively.
 Her eyes blinked.
 The man next to her was laughing at something the other woman said.

 Noelle couldn’t believe how human these robots looked.
 These were by far the most human-like robots she’d seen.
 She thought to herself: Why can’t these robots find their way to places?
 Right.
 First Integration.
 Then Modernization.
 And finally, Humanization.
 Are we this close to Humanization?

 Humanization, the last step of the process, meant you would never know who was human and who was a robot.

 “On Third Street, next to Modern Clothes,” said Noelle.

-“Thank you.
-We’ve been looking for it for half an hour,” the robot said smiling.
+“Thank you,” the robot said smiling.
 The robot’s eyes twitched.
 It had started sprinkling, and a raindrop had fallen on one of her eyes.
 More raindrops fell and completely closed the robot’s eye lids.
 The robot didn’t attempt to open its eyes.

 The robot walked away toward her group that was already headed to the cafe.
 Noelle noticed a lamp post was in the way the robot was walking.
 Before Noelle could tell the robot to watch out, the robot stepped aside just in time to avoid crashing into it.